 To keep everyone on the same page, you need a single source of truth for tasks and responsibilities.
 For technical teams, a powerful tool like Jira is often the go-to for managing complex workflows and development sprints, especially when paired with Confluence for documentation.
 For other teams, this setup might be overkill.
 The key is to find a system that provides clear ownership and visibility.
 When everyone can see the project's progress and their specific role in it, accountability becomes second nature, and you spend less time chasing updates and more time making real progress.

-For Understanding Where Time Goes
+For Understanding How Time Is Spent

 In a hybrid setup, it can be tough to gauge workloads accurately.
 Are some team members swamped while others have room for more?
 Time tracking tools help answer that question.
 Software like Toggl allows team members to log their hours against specific projects and tasks.
 This isn't about watching the clock; it's about gathering insights to balance workloads, quote future projects more accurately, and spot potential burnout before it happens.
 By understanding where the team's time and effort are going, you can make smarter decisions that support both your people and your project goals.